klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

  - `Control+Shift+Plus` makes node font larger, `Control+Shift+Minus` makes it smaller
  - press `Alt+Shift+C` to copy the style of the topic node
  - press `Ctrl+F11` to bring up the Styles menu
- - select the style node there and press `Alt+Shift+V` to paste the style onto it
+ - select the style node there and press `Alt+Shift+V` to paste the style onto, for example, the `Topic` node.

 5. **Hotkey** your styles.
  - Press `Ctrl+H` to start a hotkey assignment
  - On the top menu, Click `Format>Apply Style>Topic` to select the menu command the hotkey will be assigned to
  - The hotkey menu will pop up.
 Press `F5`.
  - Now whenever you press `F5`, it will be styled just like the topic node in the Styles menu.
 If you change the Styles menu node, every topic node in your map will change.
 If you press ctrl+shift+o to copy/open the styles from another map, your topic nodes will change to that map's style of topic nodes.
- - Repeat for your subtopic node.

 5. **Add links** to your mindmap.
  - `Ctrl+K` adds a hyperlink.